axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 );
 ```

 This results in the proposal payload being submitted to the Governor contract, which triggers the subsequent stages of voting, queuing, and execution.
-This culminates in the invocation of the `broadcastProposalToChain` or `broadcastProposalToChains` function on the `InterchainProposalSender` contract on Ethereum, setting off the interchain method call.
+This culminates in the invocation of the `sendProposal` or `sendProposals` function on the `InterchainProposalSender` contract on Ethereum, setting off the interchain method call.

 ## Summary